dsouths/happydentalapp/README.md

 #### First time visitor goals

 As a first time visitor, I want:
-* to easily understand the main purpose of the site,
+* understand the main purpose of the site,
-* to be able to easily navigate throughout the site,
+* able to easily navigate throughout the site,
-* to be able to register a user account to access all content without restrictions,
+* able to register a user account to access all content without restrictions,
-* to be able to reserve a day and time for a treatment with a chosen dentist, view booking details and make changes to created bookings and delete my bookings,
+* able to reserve a day and time for a treatment with a chosen dentist, view booking details and make changes to created bookings and delete my bookings,
-* to be able to log out of my user account.
+* able to log out of my user account.

 #### Returning and frequent user goals